 Install Certbot for Apache

-This section covers installing Certbot for Apache on a Debian-based Linux system.
-Before proceeding, ensure you have Apache installed on Debian and running.
+This section covers installing Certbot for Apache on Debian.
+Before proceeding, ensure you have Apache installed on Debian with at least one virtual host configured and your domain’s DNS pointing to your server.
 Certbot simplifies obtaining and configuring SSL certificates from Let’s Encrypt, working alongside Apache to serve your sites over HTTPS.

 sudo apt update